obarrera/SocketTestRepo/Socket Docs/Script for Demo Video.md

 #### [Scene 7: Monitoring Alerts]
 **Narrator:**
-"Medium risk alerts, like 'Telemetry detected', can be set to monitor.
+"Medium risk alerts, like 'Network access', can be set to monitor.
 This keeps track of the alert without immediate action."

 **Visuals:**
-- Click on a medium risk 'Telemetry detected' alert.
+- Click on a medium risk 'Network access' alert.
 - Select 'Monitor' from the dropdown menu.
 - Confirm the action.